-- Mainstream protection: to ensure the do no harm principle and conflict sensitivity is upheld within the multi-sectoral response.
-To achieve this objective, the Protection Cluster and AoRs will work with relevant national clusters to train the partners in respective clusters on protection mainstreaming (including children and GBV mainstreaming).
-After the training sessions, potential risks are identified by respective clusters with actionable mitigation/risk reduction action plans developed by respective clusters with the support of the Protection cluster and AoRs. - Establish vulnerability criteria for the response: having clear and streamlined vulnerability criteria across respective clusters, based on a Protection Risk Analysis, will ensure that the most vulnerable is served and prevent the loss of lives.
-Protection cluster and AoRs will work with other clusters in establishing the vulnerability criteria for the response which is adopted for implementing famine prevention response.
+Mainstream protection: to ensure the do no harm principle and conflict sensitivity is upheld within the multi-sectoral integrated response.
+The Protection Cluster and AoRs will work with relevant national clusters to train their partners on protection mainstreaming (including child protection and GBV mainstreaming).
+After the training sessions, potential risks are identified with actionable mitigation/risk reduction action plans developed by respective clusters with the support of the Protection cluster and AoRs.

-- Conduct Protection monitoring: monitoring protection on ground is an integral part of protection work.
+- Establish vulnerability criteria for the response.
+Having clear and streamlined vulnerability criteria across respective clusters, based on a Protection Risk Analysis, will ensure that the most vulnerables are served and prevent the loss of lives.
+Protection cluster and AoRs will work with other clusters in establishing the vulnerability criteria for the response which is adopted for implementing famine prevention response. - Conduct Protection monitoring.
+Monitoring protection on the ground is an integral part of protection work.
 With the roll-out protection monitoring key informant tool this year, this can act as an early warning in respective of famine prevention effort.
-The information that we receive on ground can help triangulate the geographical prioritization.
-In the instance that the protection actors come across the most vulnerable individuals through the conduct of protection monitoring mission the referral also can be made. - Mobilize community-based protection networks for identification and referrals: In view of famine prevention, community committees actively across the Protection cluster and AoRs are instrumental for the implementation of the famine response by raising awareness of the established vulnerability criteria, referral of most vulnerable individuals to receive services. - Pivot multi-purpose community centers as service hubs: establishing multi-purpose community centers to ensure the entry points for displaced population living within the host community and the vulnerable host communities to access protection services has been one of core protection activities.
-By this nature, multi-purpose community centers are equipped for the response by having protection actors who manned the centers take part in the identification of the most vulnerable through their respective protection activities and where other Clusters can use the centers as the response hubs. - Protection desk as a point of referral: in the area where there is no multi-purpose community centers protection desk manned by protection actors can be the point of identification for the most vulnerable and referral to relevant services. - Case management: the vulnerable population is likely to resort to negative coping mechanisms, such as extreme forms of child labor, family separation, child marriage, and transactional / survival sex.
-Apart from risk reduction effort it is important to work on the case management process where this involves the process of follow up on the most vulnerable individuals and work with the relevant individuals to find solution. - Working with FSL Cluster and Housing Land Property (HLP) Working Group to address HLP related issues: the land issue is inherent conflict which leads to intercommunal conflict and impede the use and access to - agriculture lands Protection Cluster is to work with HLP Working Group and FSL Cluster to identify the cause of land disputes and work to address the causes in consultation with the community. - working with NFI/Shelter Cluster, Site Management Cluster and Housing Land Property (HLP) Working Group to address the site-based settings: the more displaced population is hosted in the sites the more vulnerable they become.
-To reduce vulnerability for the site-based population, the Protection Cluster will work with the NFI/Shelter Cluster, Site Management Cluster and HLP Working Group and with community engagement to explore alternative options to the site-based settings.
+The information that we receive on the ground can help triangulate the geographical prioritization.
+In the instance that the protection actors come across the most vulnerable individuals through monitoring missions, the referral also can be made. - Mobilize community-based protection networks for identification and referrals: In view of famine prevention, community committees are instrumental for the implementation of the famine response by raising awareness of the established

+- vulnerability criteria and referral of most vulnerable individuals to receive services. - hubs: establishing multi-purpose community centers to ensure the entry points for displaced population living within the host community and the vulnerable host communities to access protection services has been one of the core protection activities.
+Multi-purpose community centers are equipped for the response by having protection actors who manned the centers take part in the identification of the most vulnerable through their respective protection activities and where other clusters can use the centers as the response hubs. - Protection desk as a point of referral.
+A protection desk manned by protection actors can be the point of identification for the most vulnerable and referral to relevant services. - Case management.
+The vulnerable population is likely to resort to negative coping mechanisms, such as extreme forms of child labor, family separation, child marriage, and transactional / survival sex.
+Apart from risk reduction it is

+- important to work on the case management process, including the follow up on the most vulnerable individuals and work with the relevant individuals to find solutions. - Working with FSL Cluster and Housing Land Property (HLP) Working Group to address HLP related issues.
+The land issue is inherent to conflict which leads to intercommunal conflict and impede the use and access to agriculture lands.
+The Protection Cluster will work with HLP WG and FSL Cluster to identify the cause of land disputes and address them in consultation with the community. - Management Cluster and Housing Land Property (HLP) Working Group to address the site-based settings.
+The more displaced population is hosted in the sites the more vulnerable they become.
+To reduce vulnerability and promote durable solutions for the site-based population, the Protection Cluster will work with the Shelter/NFI Cluster, Site Management Cluster, the HLP Working Group and the community to explore alternative options.

-Photo: OCHA/Anne-Judith Ndombasi K. N., 2024
+Photo: UNICEF Sudan, 2024

-CHILD PROTECTION [TARGET ##]
+Child Protection